Dangers of Wood Dust Safety Talk

 Best Practices to Reduce Overexposure to Wood Dust

 - Engineering controls are the most effective way to prevent dust from becoming airborne or left to collect in the workplace.
 Ventilation systems or collection systems with collection points at the sources creating dust is a common effective engineering control.

 - Ensure any filter or other safety equipment on the tool being used is functioning as expected.

 - Good housekeeping is important in work environments that create a lot of wood dust.

 - Avoid the point of operation of a work task or equipment that creates a lot of dust whenever possible.

 - Use respirators when engineering controls are not enough to protect you from overexposure to wood dust.

-Many tools and pieces of equipment used in wood manufacturing or woodworking have engineering controls to protect the user.
+Many tools and pieces of equipment used in wood manufacturing or woodworking have engineering controls to protect the operator.
 It is important to use these controls to reduce exposure to this dust.
 Understand the specific hazards and mitigation actions for the type of wood dust you are dealing with at work or at home.

 -Are there any other safeguards or best practices we can use to prevent overexposure?